QuentinRa/blog.quentinra.dev/cybersecurity/defense/digital_forensics/index.md

 ```
 </div><div>

 Malicious processes will most likely try to hide themselves.
-If you process is neither InLoad, InInit, InMem, then it's suspicious.
+If a process is neither InLoad, InInit, nor InMem, then it's suspicious.
 You can use grep on the output to check if there is a process like this.

 ```bash
 $ grep -o '^.*False.*False.*False.*' output